 The idea for the frosting came from this recipe.
 I think I came across the photo via Foodie.
 Anyway, the Greek yogurt frosting caught my eye.
 I wanted to adapt my own — also healthy — version from the frosting.
 Since I try to avoid everything fat-free or even low-fat, the natural and the only option for the yogurt was full-fat Greek yogurt.
 Well, actually I ended up with Turkish yogurt, since I didn’t find organic Greek yogurt.

 Sweetener, then.
 No agave for me, thanks.
-There is no reason to include it in my pantry.
+There is no reason to include it in my pantry, I have no need to spike up my blood sugar levels (I still wonder why some people want)!
 I decided to use liquid stevia.
 I wanted to avoid my other favorite sweetener, powdered Zsweet, because of the possible cooling effect of erythritol.
 Although in Zsweet the cooling effect is very tolerable compared to many other brands.
+Well, and nowadays they don’t even make Zsweet anymore, so I have been making my own powdered erythritol with a high-speed blender, or then used other brands for powdered erythritol, so mainly Natvia and Swerve.

-I also wanted to have some lemon and vanilla flavors in my frosting.
+But for this frosting, I also wanted to have some lemon and vanilla flavors.
 In the original recipe the lemon zest was used as garnish, but I wanted to have more intensive and tangy lemon flavor — perfect for my dreams of warm and sunny spring.
 Suddenly I grasped that vanilla stevia gives both sweetness and vanilla flavor.
 No need to add vanilla extract or vanilla seeds.
 But lemon… If I add lemon juice, the frosting might turn out too runny.
 Lemon zest would be another great option, but will the tiny pieces of lemon zest disturb in the frosting?
 Well, no more dreaming, time to get down to work.

 I was pondering what would be the best amount of yogurt.
 The original recipe called for 6 oz (170 g) yogurt.
 I tried my first experiment with 4 oz (115 g) yogurt, which was just the right amount for testing.
 Actually, I was planning to consume my first experiment for breakfast, not as frosting… For sweetening I added 10 drops vanilla stevia and 1 teaspoon freshly squeezed organic lemon juice.
 The result: fresh, tangy taste with a hint of vanilla and slightly too runny consistency.
 Just like I had expected.